GabrielSlima/blog/articles/software-development-life-cycle.md

         deservers an entire article or series of articles.
         <br>
-        In short, the Object-oriented analysis falls into the analisys phase and the outputs are diagrams.
+        In short, the Object-oriented analysis falls into the analysis phase and the outputs are diagrams.
         In this approach the requirements are organized in objects and, if you read <a href="#" target="blank">this article</a>
         you know that objects are composed by data and behaviors to